777arc/textbook/content/pluto_advanced.rst

     for i in range(100):
         sdr.tx(samples) # transmit the batch of samples once

 Here are some notes about this code.
 First, you want to simulate your IQ samples so that they are between -1 and 1, but then before transmitting them we have to scale by 2^14 due to how Analog Devices implemented the :code:`tx()` function.
 If you are not sure what your min/max values are, simply print them out with :code:`print(np.min(samples), np.max(samples))` or write an if statement to make sure they never go above 1 or below -1 (assuming that code comes before the 2^14 scaling).
-As far as gain, it's very confusing because Analog Devices calls it a transmit *gain*, but it's really a transmit *attenuation*, both in code and in hardware.
-In hardware, adjustable gains are implemented using an adjustable attenuator, but that doesn't explain why Analog Devices is calling it a gain in their API; i.e. they should have applied a negative signal if they wanted to call it a gain.
-So that means a higher value is actually less transmit power, and the range is -90 to 0 dB.
-We always want to start at the lowest transmit power, and then work our way up if needed, so we have the gain set to 0.
-Don't simply set it to -90 just because your signal is not showing up; there might be something else wrong, and you don't want to fry your receiver.
+As far as transmit gain, the range is -90 to 0 dB, so 0 dB is the highest transmit power.
+We always want to start at a low transmit power, and then work our way up if needed, so we have the gain set to -50 dB by default which is towards the low end.
+Don't simply set it to 0 dB just because your signal is not showing up; there might be something else wrong, and you don't want to fry your receiver.

 If you want to continuously transmit the same set of samples on repeat, instead of using a for/while loop within Python like we did above, you can tell the Pluto to do so using just one line: